AdobeDocs/workfront.sv-SE/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/new-commenting-beta-experience-release-activity.md

   <!--wait for Anna to confirm this after the teams are starting to work on this and will be closer to finish line; QBR is June 19, 2023, but wait until MUCH after this: * Add the new commenting experience to Home and the Summary panel. -->
    * Kommentarsupplevelsen Beta för projekt, uppgifter, utgåvor och dokument blir standardalternativet.
 * I slutet av 2023:
-   * Den gamla kommentarfunktionen förblir ett alternativ för följande objekt: projekt, uppgifter, utgåvor och dokument.
+   * Den gamla kommentarsfunktionen förblir ett alternativ för följande objekt: projekt, uppgifter, problem och dokument.

   >[!NOTE]
   >